 I walked outside on my deck to see what all the fuss was about; I mean, it wasn’t even raining.
 Very windy, yes, but no rain.
 Then I noticed that the swimming deck at the end of the stairs going down from my upper deck was almost completely submerged.
 Yesterday there had been about 3 ft between platform and water.

 I showered and packed hastily and 30 minutes later a bellman in a golf cart pulled up outside to deliver me to 5-star luxury on higher ground.
 On the ride I noticed hotel employees everywhere busily boarding up windows and moving furniture inside – including all the windows & deck furniture on the bungalows.
 Clearly the situation had changed from yesterday’s casual “wait and see” approach.

 When we arrived at my new bungalow, it was a twin of the one I’d been enjoying in the lagoon but with an excellent panoramic view.
 As far as cyclone shelters go, this seemed like a winner.
 As long as I still had A/C and internet, I’d be a happy girl.

-When I arrived, there were only about 10 other people in the room already making up their mattress.
-They were all American and 2 were even from Atlanta.
+When I arrived, there were only about 10 other people in the room already making up their mattresses.
+They were all American and two were even from Atlanta.
 We got to chatting about what a great story this would make when we all finally got home.
 Assuming we didn’t get blown off the top of this hill, of course (cue nervous laughter).